NiallWalker2012/tEtcher-v2/README.md

 These include:
 1. GitHub.cli / gh - The command line GitHub utilities
 2. Cargo - To build the rust code
+3. GCC - To compile C code
+4. libssl-dev - Library for verify function

 # How to install GitHub CLI
 On Windows, you can install the GithHub command line using "winget install --id GitHub.cli"